SanjayNITK/ApolloHMS---SE/README.md

-# ApolloHMS---SE
+# Hospital Management System using PHP
 Software Engineering (IT350) Project.
+Simulation of a Hospital Management website with three member Login system.